 Admissions representatives from top colleges and universities are drawn to Kent Place each year to meet our students, whose impressive achievements encompass academics, athletics, and visual and performing arts.
 99.6 percent of our graduates have taken at least one Advanced Placement course, and our students are regularly named National Merit Scholars, National Achievement Scholars, and National Advanced Placement Scholars.
 They have presented research findings at national conferences.
 Their creative work has won accolades on regional and state levels.
 As a result of their Kent Place experience, our students go on to become dynamic contributors to their college communities.

-- Seniors were admitted to an average of 7.6 colleges each (not including those who were admitted ED or those who only applied to one college).
+- Seniors were admitted to an average of 4.6 colleges each (not including those who were admitted ED or those who only applied to one college)

-- The most popular schools for the Class of 2022 by the number of matriculants are the University of Pennsylvania (6), Cornell University (5), and Tufts University (4).
+- The most popular schools for the Class of 2023 by the number of matriculants are the University of Notre Dame (5), Duke University (4), and Northeastern University (4).